stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 The f-strings feature was added in version 3.6 of Python.
 Alternate implementations of Python may include this specific feature, even when they do not support version 3.6 syntax.

+## Use enum or Named Tuples for Immutable Sets of Key-Value Pairs

+Use the _enum_ type in Python 3.4 or above for immutable collections of key-value pairs.
+Python 3 also has _collections.namedtuple()_ for immutable key-value pairs.

-## Use Data Classes
+## Use Data Classes for Custom Data Objects

 The data classes feature enables you to reduce the amount of code that you need to define classes for objects that exist to store values.
 The new syntax for data classes does not affect the behavior of the classes that you define with it.
 Each data class is a standard Python class.

 [PEP 557](https://www.python.org/dev/peps/pep-0557/) describes data classes.

-Note that you can use the _enum_ type in Python 3.4 or above for immutable collections of key-value pairs.
-Python 3 also has _collections.namedtuple()_ for immutable key-value pairs.

 Data classes were introduced in version 3.7 of Python.